jekyll/jekyll-sass-converter/README.md

      Defaults to `_sass`.

    * **`line_comments`**
-     When set to _true_ causes the line number and filename of the source be emitted into the compiled CSS-file.
+     When set to _true_ causes the line number and filename of the source to be emitted into the compiled CSS-file.
 Useful for debugging when the _source-map_ is not available, but might considerably increase the size of the generated CSS files.